StarbirdTech/AI-Blueprints/generative-ai/fine-tuning-with-orpo/README.md

 We incorporate:

-- **Galileo PromptQuality** for evaluating model responses with human-like scorers (e.g., context adherence)
 - **TensorBoard** for human feedback visualization before fine-tuning
 - A flexible model selector and inference runner architecture
 - A comparative setup to benchmark base vs fine-tuned models on the same prompts
+- Detailed model comparison tools for quality evaluation

 ---